-Ridley Township Public Library
+Ridley Township Public Library and Resource Center

-The following policy has been established at the Ridley Township Public Library in order to protect our young people (ages 17 and under) from undue risk of verbal, physical, or sexual abuse or misconduct; and to protect staff and volunteers who work with children and youth from false accusations and our library as an institution.
+The following policy has been established at the Ridley Township Public Library and Resource Center in order to protect our young people (ages 17 and under) from undue risk of verbal, physical, or sexual abuse or misconduct; and to protect staff and volunteers who work with children and youth from false accusations and our library as an institution.
 This policy must be followed to allow our work with young people to be the best that is possible.

 General Requirements for Staff & Volunteers